-Please tear this page from the packet and return it, signed, to the instructor and keep your copy of the policy statement for reference throughout the semester.
+Please tear this page from the packet and return it, signed, to the instructor.
+Keep your copy of the policy statement (syllabus) for reference throughout the semester.

-"My signature below indicates that I have read the syllabus and policies for this course, that I understand them, and that I agree to abide by them."
+My signature below indicates that I have read the syllabus and policies for this course, that I understand them, and that I agree to abide by them.

 PRINT YOUR NAME:

-SIGN YOUR NAME DATE
+SIGN YOUR NAME: DATE:

+COURSE: SECTION: SEMESTER: